 Andros Townsend Hair Transplant: Did It Actually Happen?

 When your net worth is in millions, and you are the face of multi-billion dollar industries, you’re bound to get a little self-conscious about your appearance.
-Not to forget that your zoomed-in camera shots are being plastered on TV screens around the globe, where people notice even the smallest things.
-That’s what prompts many stars to get procedures done.
-Andros Townsend hair transplant may have taken place for that very reason.
+Not to forget that your zoomed-in camera shots are being plastered on TV screens around the globe, where people notice even the smallest things like Andros Townsend’s hair transplant (alleged!).

 For those of you who don’t know, Andros Townsend is an English midfielder for Everton.
 He’s the one who made the sensational 30-yard volley, sealing the victory of Crystal Palace over Man City in 2018.
 Not surprisingly, it became the Goal of the Season.